 what can you do with a major In...

 There are many great resources for you to explore what occupations you can pursue with a specific major.
 Often students are surprised, for example, History majors work in city planning or business.
-Check out What Can I Do With This Major? to connect majors to careers.
-You should also explore resources that give up-to-date information about expected growth in the field, salary and work environment, such as the Occupational Information Network (O*NET) and the Occupational Outlook Handbook.
+You should explore resources that give up-to-date information about expected growth in the field, salary and work environment, such as the Occupational Information Network (O*NET) and the Occupational Outlook Handbook.
 Your future is important so take the time to research career fields and occupations — informed decisions and experience will lead to a greater level of career confidence and satisfaction.

 Self-assessments are a great interactive tool for exploring students.
 They can help you identify skills, interests and abilities.
 Self-assessments will not necessarily tell you what major or career to choose, but they will suggest majors and occupations that may be a good match for you.
 If you feel an assessment would help you in your major and career exploration search, use Focus 2, a career and education planning tool available for FREE to UW-Platteville students.
 Prospective students interested in exploring majors and careers can take My Next Move for FREE.
 If you need help understanding your Focus 2 results, a peer educator is available on a walk-in basis from 3-4 p.m.
 Monday-Friday at 0200 Ullsvik Hall.
 You also can make an appointment with a Career and Professional Development Specialist at the CPDO by calling 608.342.1183.